-- How many gears do I need on my bike?
+- How many gears do you need on your bike?

 - What are the main parts of a bike?

-- How can I research the best bikes?
+- How can you research the best bikes?

 The quickest way to fast-track your search for the right bike is to ask yourself, “Where will my family want to ride?”